biopragmatics/oquat/docs/invalids/prefix/chebi.md

 ## `omp`: Ontology of Microbial Phenotypes

-Identifiers for this prefix are given incorrectly correctly in `omp`.
+Identifiers for this prefix are given incorrectly in `omp`.
+See the [GitHub repository](https://github.com/microbialphenotypes/OMP-ontology).

 | external_xref       |   usages_count | usages                                            |
 |---------------------|----------------|---------------------------------------------------|